-The contribution rates take account of changes to the Local Government Pensions Scheme which came into effect from April 2014.
+The contribution rates and valuations take account of changes to the Local Government Pensions Scheme which came into effect from April 2014.
 The main changes were the introduction of a career average scheme rather than a final salary scheme and a "50:50 Scheme Option" whereby members can elect to accrue 50% of the full scheme benefits and pay 50% of the normal member contribution for a period of up to 3 years.
-In addition the actuarial assessment included provision for the resolution of issues arising from the McCloud/Sargent case pending final resolution of these issues by the Government and Pensions Authority.
+In addition, the actuarial assessment included provision for the resolution of issues arising from the McCloud/Sargeant case pending final resolution of these issues by the Government and Pensions Authority.

 Court of Appeal ruling- McCloud.
-The Court of Appeal has ruled in the Sargeant/McCloud cases that the transitional protections afforded to older members when the public service pension schemes were amended constituted unlawful age discrimination.
+The Court of Appeal has ruled in the McCloud/Sargeant cases that the transitional protections afforded to older members when the public service pension schemes were amended constituted unlawful age discrimination.
 The Government has accepted that remedies relating to the McCloud judgement are needed in relation to all public service pension schemes, and a consultation was published in July 2020 including a proposed remedy for LGPS.
 The figures in the accounts as provided by the actuary already include an allowance for McCloud that is substantially in line with this remedy.
 It has been concluded therefore, that no further adjustments to the valuation are required in relation to the McCloud ruling.

-The Pension Fund is subject to regular triennial actuarial valuations.
-The last of these was in March 2019 which the South Yorkshire Pensions Authority, on behalf of its member Authorities, commissioned from the actuary, Mercer Human Resource Consulting Ltd. This showed an improvement in the fund's position with the Council's share of the Fund deficit on the scheme reducing from £133 million at the previous actuarial valuation in 2016 to virtually fully funded.
-The next triennial valuation will reflect the fund position as at 31 March 2022 and is currently being undertaken by the Pensions Fund new actuary Hyman Robinson LLP, who were appointed in 2021.
-The results of the 2022 valuation will determine the contribution rates from April 2023 onwards.
+The Pension Fund is subject to regular triennial actuarial valuations, which are used to determine contribution rates for the 3 years covered by the triennial valuation.
+The last of these was in March 2022 which the South Yorkshire Pensions Authority, on behalf of its member Authorities, commissioned from the actuary, Hyman Robertson LLP.
+This showed an improvement in the fund's position with the Council's share of the Fund deficit on the scheme reducing from £133m at the previous actuarial valuation in 2019 to virtually funded.
+The next triennial valuation will be as at 31 March 2025.